Heavy Equipment Management Program Description

 - Perform pre-start inspections and shut down procedures.

-- Operates heavy equipment efficiently, responsibly, and safely, including loading and transportation.
+- Operate heavy equipment efficiently, responsibly, and safely, including loading and transportation.

 - All registered fall/autumn students with registration status for the following fall/autumn.